 - For additional information regarding the second phase of the reform see the National Insurance Institute website.

 - For information regarding the first phase of the reform (that went into effect in November 2018), see Long-Term Care Benefit Updated - November 2018.

 The level of Long-Term Care Benefit is determined by the extent of dependency the recipient has on other people or the extent of supervision he needs (based on the results of the ADL Dependence Test).

-- The Level 4 Long-Term Care Benefit provides 16 weekly care hours (service units) with a personal foreign caretaker at home or 8 weekly care hours (service units) for those entitled to a reduced benefit amount because of their income amount.
+- Beginning January 2020, the Level 4 Long-Term Care Benefit provides 17 weekly care hours ("service units") with a personal foreign caretaker at home or 8.5 weekly care hours (service units) for those entitled to a reduced benefit amount because of their income amount.

-- A level 4 long-term care benefit recipient that employs an Israeli caregiver is entitled to an additional 3 hours of weekly care totaling 19 hours.
-Those entitled to a reduced benefit because of their income amount will receive an additional 1.5 weekly hours, totaling 9.5 hours.
+- A level 4 long-term care benefit recipient that employs an Israeli caregiver is entitled to an additional 3 hours of weekly care totaling 20 hours (beginning January 2020).
+Those entitled to a reduced benefit because of their income amount will receive an additional 1.5 weekly hours, totaling 10 hours.